Jigyasa-G/WDP_GreenTech/workshop/README.md

 > *tips, tricks, callouts*

-## Milestone 5: Undestand and Test the model.
+## Milestone 5: Understand and Test the model.

 ```javascript
 //code snippets to aid in the building process